In a recent email newsletter (you can sign up at the bottom of this page),…

 During the negotiation stage, the buyer will use information about the company it wants to acquire and its valuation to present a proposal.
 The two companies will negotiate the deal and then sign it once they have come to an agreement.

-During the due diligence phase, the buyer evaluates the company’s operations, financials, and culture in more detail before finalizing the purchase.
+During this phase, the buyer evaluates the company’s operations, financials, and culture in more detail before finalizing the purchase.
 After this process is completed, the final contracts are signed to close the deal.

 There are many considerations when buying or selling a contact center business.
 Here are some key points to keep in mind: